-Mitsubishi Hitachi Power Systems Americas, Inc. announced plans to add 100 new jobs over the next five years with the establishment of its North American headquarters in Lake Mary.
+Mitsubishi Power, Inc. announced plans to add 100 new jobs over the next five years with the establishment of its North American headquarters in Lake Mary.

 “We worked hard to win this new headquarters for Florida, and while Mitsubishi Hitachi Power Systems could have chosen any other state in the nation they picked Florida because of our growing opportunity economy that will create jobs for generations to come.
 The establishment of Mitsubishi Hitachi Power Systems’ North American headquarters, and creation of 100 new jobs over the next five years is great news for Orlando families.”Governor Scott

-Last February, two multinational industrial companies, Hitachi and Mitsubishi Heavy Industries, merged their fossil power generation business, Mitsubishi Hitachi Power Systems Americas, Inc. As a result, the company is locating its new North American headquarters in Lake Mary.
+Last February, two multinational industrial companies, Hitachi and Mitsubishi Heavy Industries, merged their fossil power generation business, Mitsubishi Power, Inc. As a result, the company is locating its new North American headquarters in Lake Mary.
 The new facility will add significant space to accommodate the recent merger and expansion.
 The new headquarters location will provide overall management of the strategic and tactical direction of the company’s activities in the western hemisphere.

 Mitsubishi Hitachi Power Systems President & CEO David Walsh said, “Mitsubishi Hitachi Power Systems provides the most efficient electric energy producing equipment and services to major power producers and their millions of electricity customers throughout the Western Hemisphere.
 This new world-class headquarters facility is essential to meeting our growth initiatives.
 As we move into 2015 and 2016, we will add positions in management, engineering, sales & marketing, and necessary administrative functions to support our operations, subsidiaries and customers throughout the Americas.”